ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-13-new-2026-lows-103-brent-adbe-ceo-exit.md

 ### ▼ AVOID / REDUCE — Airlines, Consumer Discretionary, High-Multiple SaaS
 {: .trade-short}

-Three categories with no floor: (1) Airlines — AAL, DAL, UAL facing $98 WTI which makes Q2 earnings guidance implausible; avoid any 'cheap on dip' narratives.
-(2) Consumer discretionary — gas prices + weakening consumer sentiment (Michigan 10:00 today) = spending pullback.
-(3) High-multiple SaaS — TEAM, WDAY, CRM continue to bleed as rates rise and growth slows.
+Three categories with no floor: (1) Airlines, AAL, DAL, UAL facing $98 WTI which makes Q2 earnings guidance implausible; avoid any 'cheap on dip' narratives.
+(2) Consumer discretionary, gas prices + weakening consumer sentiment (Michigan 10:00 today) = spending pullback.
+(3) High-multiple SaaS, TEAM, WDAY, CRM continue to bleed as rates rise and growth slows.
 Every relief rally in these names is a selling opportunity.

 *Risk: A genuine ceasefire would violently reverse all three categories.
 Have a watchlist ready.*

 ## Bottom Line

 This was one of the worst weeks for equities since the 2022 rate shock.
 Four consecutive down days, all three major indexes at new 2026 lows, Brent above $100, and now a global LNG crisis on top.
-The two earnings bright spots — ORCL (+10%) and ADBE (beat, but −9% on CEO news) — were overwhelmed by macro.
+The two earnings bright spots, ORCL (+10%) and ADBE (beat, but −9% on CEO news), were overwhelmed by macro.
 Next week's FOMC meeting (March 17-18) is the next major inflection: Powell must address an economy with stagflation pressures the Fed has no clean policy tool to fight.
 A hawkish message sends equities through current lows.
 A dovish pivot into $103 Brent gets dismissed as irresponsible.
 There is no good outcome for the Fed next week.
 Capital preservation remains the mandate.
 Own energy, own gold, own defence.
 Avoid everything the energy shock hurts.
 Watch Michigan sentiment at 10:00 today.
 If consumer confidence is cracking, the consumer discretionary unwind accelerates.

 ---